vsjanarthani/Tech-Blog-MVC/readme.md

 # Tech Post using MVC Architecture [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
+This is an application for creating Blog posts.
+The application allows users to create an account and post their blog posts.
+Users can also edit/delete their own posts and leave comment on other's post after logging in.
+Anyone view the homepage which contains blog posts posted by other users.
+Anyone can view individual posts and its comments as well.
+To perform other actions, login is required.

 ## Built With
-Node.js (express-handlebars, mysql2, sequelize, nodemon, dotenv, bcrypt, express-session, connect-session-sequalize), HMTL, CSS, JavaScript, ES6, Heroku, Git.
+Node.js (express-handlebars, mysql2, sequelize, nodemon, dotenv, bcrypt, express-session, connect-session-sequalize), HMTL, CSS, MDB, JavaScript, ES6, Heroku, Git.

 ## Table of Contents
 * [User-Story](#User-Story)